Xbox network: The "Noble 14"

-The Noble 14 were a band of users who continued to play Halo 2 until May 11, 2010, days after the service was officially discontinued by Microsoft.
+The Noble 14 were a band of users who continued to play Halo 2 until May 11, 2010, 26 days after the service was officially discontinued by Microsoft.
 The users would play custom games together, with all attempting to stay on for as long as possible.
 An Xbox spokesperson made a statement regarding the Noble 14, "A small band of a committed few, engaged in a battle against insurmountable odds.
 It's not Noble team from Halo: Reach, it's the final, passionate few who are still playing Halo 2.
 We wish them the best in their battle against time."
 The last 12 users were offered Halo: Reach Beta Codes by GamesRadar.com, as well as having their Xbox Live memberships extended by Microsoft.
 Eventually "Agent Windex" and "Apache N4SIR" were the final two users on the service, however two days after the third user "Lord Odysseus11" was disconnected by an internet drop, user Agent Windex was booted on May 10, stating "Good job Apache, you're the last one."
 The next day, May 11, Apache N4SIR was booted offline after many hours since Agent Windex was disconnected.
 He stated that he wanted to play 15 hours, 14 for each member, then one final hour for the community.

-Live Anywhere

-Live Anywhere is an initiative by Microsoft to bring the Live online gaming and entertainment network to a wide variety of platforms and devices, including Xbox, Xbox 360, Microsoft Windows (XP SP2/SP3, Vista and 7), Windows Phone, Java-based phones and Zune.
-The concept service for mobile devices has been demonstrated at E3 and CES on a Motorola Q mobile phone.

-Microsoft's Chris Early clarified that Live Anywhere is a long-term project expected to be rolled out over several years.

-On February 15, 2010, Microsoft announced its new mobile operating system, Windows Phone.
-With Windows Phone 7, Microsoft has integrated full Xbox Live functionality into Windows Phone.